python/cpython/Doc/library/importlib.metadata.rst

    Returns a :class:`EntryPoints` instance describing entry points for the current environment.
-Any given keyword parameters are passed to the :meth:`!~EntryPoints.select` method for comparison to the attributes of the individual entry point definitions.
+Any given keyword parameters are passed to the :meth:`!select` method for comparison to the attributes of the individual entry point definitions.

    Note: it is not currently possible to query for entry points based on